RobotLocomotion/drake/examples/kinova_jaco_arm/README.md

 You must get close to the object within the drake visualizer to see the move

 For running:
-j2s6s300_sphere_collision.urdf
+the value manipulation/kinova_jaco/jaco_constants.h needs to be set to 6 This ought to be softcoded j2s6s300_sphere_collision.urdf

 launch simulator